The NHL’s one-time-only, all-Canadian division cleared its final hurdle Friday.

-Alberta released a statement to The Canadian Press on New Year’s Eve saying it had greenlighted games for the Calgary Flames and Edmonton Oilers six days earlier, while Manitoba and B.C. both indicated their jurisdictions were still holding discussions.
+Alberta released a statement to The Canadian Press on New Year’s Eve saying it had greenlighted games for the Edmonton Oilers and Calgary Flames six days earlier, while Manitoba and B.C. both indicated their jurisdictions were still holding discussions.

-B.C. eventually gave its blessing Sunday, Quebec followed suit Monday and Ontario did the same Thursday before Manitoba rounded things out Friday.
+B.C. eventually gave its blessing Sunday, Quebec followed suit Monday and Ontario did the same Thursday before Manitoba closed the circle.

 The federal government previously gave the start of training camps the go-ahead and also the waived its 14-day quarantine rule under “national interest grounds” in favour of a modified plan for players and team staff returning to the country.

 The Leafs and Canadiens open the shortened 56-game season Wednesday at Toronto’s Scotiabank Arena before the Oilers host the Vancouver Canucks at Rogers Place later that evening.
 The Jets begin their schedule by welcoming the Flames the following night at Bell MTS Place, while Ottawa gets started Jan.
 15 at Canadian Tire Centre against Toronto.